nikitamahoviya/Plugin_GUI/Report_Draft.md

 - [**VCell ImageJ Groovy Scripts**](https://github.com/nikitamahoviya/Plugins_VCell-ImageJ/blob/main/VCell-Help/Groovy_Reference.java) - This plugin opens into a GUI that gives information about running the various groovy scripts in Macros and also directs the user to various scripts on Github

-- [**VCell ImageJ Template**](https://github.com/nikitamahoviya/Plugins_VCell-ImageJ/blob/main/VCell-Help/Template.java) - This plugin is not related to any functionality but is a reference for future developers which might help them in making their own plugins It has various commands for text editing, adding buttons, browsing files, etc. Some of the features I had referred from [WidgetDemo.java](https://github.com/imagej/tutorials/blob/d3ff8e818bb26cb4713371878b239b36cb7d4877/howtos/src/main/java/howto/ui/WidgetDemo.java)
+- [**VCell ImageJ Template**](https://github.com/nikitamahoviya/Plugins_VCell-ImageJ/blob/main/VCell-Help/Template.java) - This plugin is not related to any functionality but is extremely useful as a reference for future developers which might help them in making their own plugins.
+It has various commands for text editing, adding buttons, browsing files, etc. Some of the features I had referred from [WidgetDemo.java](https://github.com/imagej/tutorials/blob/d3ff8e818bb26cb4713371878b239b36cb7d4877/howtos/src/main/java/howto/ui/WidgetDemo.java)

 - [**VCell ImageJ Template Example**](https://github.com/nikitamahoviya/Plugins_VCell-ImageJ/blob/main/VCell-Help/Template.java) - This plugin is another template that is functional and tells how we can implement various elements in a GUI which can run as a plugin.